Transforming Education: Knowing, Learning, and Being

 You will learn

-Become grounded in patterns of learning where new knowledge emerges from initiatives at the grassroots.
+Tap into multiple ways of knowing and being, and become grounded in patterns of learning where new knowledge emerges from grassroots initiatives.

 “Eschew any trace of prejudice and paternalism” in education and develop a nobility-based perspective toward all humanity, especially toward historically oppressed populations.